 The Best Advice for Facebook Marketing for Your Small Business

-The best advice we can give for your small business using Facebook’s new algorithm for a return on investment is knowing your target audience before making a content strategy.
-As mentioned before Facebook will make your page visible to the masses if you make content that connects like minded people.
+The best advice we can give for your small business using Facebook’s new algorithm for a return on investment is to know your target audience before making a content strategy.
+As mentioned before Facebook will make your page visible to the masses if you make content that connects like-minded people.
 Small business owners and entrepreneurs usually create a company to solve a problem whether their audience knows it or not.
 Think about Apple, who knew they needed an iPod when we had radio and walkmans?
 They introduced a whole new method of enjoying music on the go.
 They had to market their business not sell it to implement it into the daily lives of their consumers.
-Same thing goes for your business!
+The same thing goes for your business!
 What problem does your company solve?
 If you’re a barber your angle could be having a shop that’s daddy friendly, a place for dads to bring their young sons and daughters knowing they will be taken care of and still have the experience of having a men’s locker room banter.
-Not only would you be selling haircuts but also a kid friendly experience for the children and a man friendly experience for the fathers who want to discuss cars, sports, business while bringing their kids along for the experience.
+Not only would you be selling haircuts but also a kid-friendly experience for the children and a man-friendly experience for the fathers who want to discuss cars, sports, and business while bringing their kids along for the experience.